Get Started

 highlight_attributes: ["title", "actors"],

-then we can import the Hit
+Then we can import the Hit

-component in the pages/search.js
+component in the app/page.tsx

-file and pass it to the Hits
+file and pass it to the parent Hits

 component.